 The best way to do that is to make sure that the most brilliant young men and women of Kenya, from all sectors of society, both government, nonprofit, and business, benefit from the best training abroad, receive funding for their ideas in the most industrialized 11 nations of the globe, and bring all those resources back home that will launch companies, creating thousands of jobs.

 What’s Diplomatic Swap?

 This is a program that targets or aims at achieving the sharing of knowledge and professional experience between Kenya’s best brains and the best brains of the G11 countries.
-The program specifically trains young professionals both in government, in the private sector.
-We also target gifted young people on their final years in college and high school, to continue to gain skills needed to make proper decisions and in a big way positively influence changes in the various industries they lead in Kenya.
+The program specifically trains young professionals both in government, in the private sector, and in their final years in college and high school, to continue to gain skills needed to make proper decisions and in a big way positively influence changes in the various industries they lead in Kenya.

-Impact Swap is a partnership between the Kenyan Government, local, international organizations, and Institutions to train cohorts of sixty-six young professionals each year, 6 from each sector mentioned above, posted in different colleges in G11 countries.
-It is a brainchild of
+Diplomatic Swap is a partnership between the Kenyan Government, local, and international organizations, and Institutions to train cohorts of sixty-six young professionals each year, 6 from each sector mentioned above, posted in different colleges in G11 countries.
+It is the brainchild of

 - Impactnet Africa

 - Youth Envoy for Economic and Social Empowerment

 The project should be supported by both the government of Kenya and the private sector as part of the government agenda to impart relevant knowledge and skills to the best of Kenya youth to spar innovation, critical thinking, and the establishment of ideas that spark economic growth.
 Countries that we partner with, the Great ten of the world include;

 One of the best tools that can be used to empower the hustler, bottom-up approach to solving youth economic challenges is proper industrial training and serious corporate mentorship.